mahilab/MEL/README.md

 2. Run the installer and set the installation location to **C:\dev\Python27**.
 Ensure that the "Add python.exe to path" option is set to "Will be installed on local hard drive"

-3. Download and install the [Microsoft Visual C++ Compilter for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
+3. Download and install the [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266)

 4. Go to the [Unofficial Windows Binaries for Python Extension Packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/) page.
 Download the latest binaries for **NumPy**, **SciPy**, and **MatPlotLib**.
 Make sure you select the correct build (i.e. listings ending with -cp27-cp27m-win\_amd64.whl).
 At the time of writing, the latest versions were: